AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_spoke_vpc.html.markdown

 * `gw_name` - (Required) Name of the gateway which is going to be created.
 * `vpc_id` - (Required) VPC-ID/VNet-Name of cloud provider.
 Example: AWS: "vpc-abcd1234", etc...
 (Required if cloud_type is "1" or "4")
 * `vpc_reg` - (Required) Region of cloud provider.
 Example: AWS: "us-east-1", GCP: "us-west1-b", ARM: "East US 2", etc...
-* `vpc_size` - (Required) Size of the gateway instance.
+* `gw_size` - (Required) Size of the gateway instance.
 Example: AWS: "t2.large", GCP: "f1.micro", ARM: "StandardD2", etc...
 * `subnet` - (Required) Public Subnet Info.
 Example: AWS: "CIDR~~ZONE~~SubnetName", etc...
 * `ha_subnet` - (Optional) HA Subnet.
 Required for enabling HA for AWS/ARM gateways.
 Setting to empty/unset will disable HA.
 Setting to a valid subnet (Example: 10.12.0.0/24) will create an HA gateway on the subnet.
 * `ha_zone` - (Optional) HA Zone.
 Required for enabling HA for GCP gateway.
 Setting to empty/unset will disable HA.
 Setting to a valid zone (Example: us-west1-c) will create an HA gateway in the zone.